Guidelines for Photos & Illustrations

 The expectations of customers and reviewers give us an urgent need to print only images of high quality.
 Take a critical look at the illustrations you plan to send: Are they sharp and clear?
 Do they show good contrast?
 To be frank, many readers viewing a poor quality photograph assume it’s the failure of the publisher alone, for the very good reason that they are used to seeing much better illustrations in other books.
 Yet the images on the printed page can be no better than the originals you provide.

-- Photocopies (except of black on white line drawings), laser copies, or printouts of scans.
+- Photocopies (except of black on white line drawings), or printouts of scans.
 Even if these look OK to a casual glance, they will not reproduce well in the book.
 The rescanning and printing process will magnify all their faults, often producing a ripply moiré pattern and poor contrast.

 - Images downloaded from the internet.
 These are typically low resolution files that may look good on screen, but will not print well.